async-aws/aws/docs/authentication.md

 aws_secret_access_key = wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-Each section represente a credential `Profile` which can be referenced in the Configuration
+Each section represents a credential `Profile` which can be referenced in the Configuration

 ```php
 use AsyncAws\Core\AwsClient;